DominicusBenacus/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because that is a recommondation out of the official LeNet paper.
+Colored images did not help for better acurracy

 Here is an example of a traffic sign image before and after grayscaling.